meltaxa/solariot/README.md

 3. Run the solariot.py script.

+## Troubleshooting

+*[ERROR] 'ModbusIOException' object has no attribute 'registers'* Check your Inverter's "address" (as opposed to IP address) matches the slave id in the config file.
+Default is 0x01.

 ## Next Steps

 Now that you are collecting the inverter's data, you'll want to ultimately